waartaa/ircb/README.md

 - Copy and extend ``ircb/config/default_settings.py``, as needed, to a custom location. say, ``/etc/ircb/settings.py``.
 - [OPTIONAL] ``export IRCB_SETTINGS=<path to your custom settings file>``

+- Install the project as a development dep ``python3 setup.py develop``

 ## Setting up data
 - Creating a user:
   ```